franzbu/EnhancedSpaces.spoon/README.md

 You can use macOS's integrated window switcher (cmd-tab) or any third party switcher such as [AltTab]([[https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/](https://alt-tab-macos.netlify.app/))) for switching between all your windows.
 Also for switching between the different windows of one application you can use Apple's integrated switcher or any third party alternative.

-However, since mSpaces provide additional features, these need harvesting, and Mellon provides further possibilities for switching between windows, namely (1) switching between all the windows on the current mSpace and (2) switching between references of windows ('sticky windows').
+However, to make use of the additional features of mSpaces, Mellon provides further possibilities for window-switching, namely (1) switching between the windows on the current mSpace and (2) switching between references of windows ('sticky windows').

 ### Switching between Windows of the Current mSpace

 For switching between the windows of your current mSpace, press 'alt' and 'tab', and for switching in reverse order additionally press 'shift'.

-Add the following lines to 'init.lua' in case you prefer different keyboard shortcuts:
+As before, the below lines represent the default setup, and you do not need to add them to your 'init.lua' if the shortcuts are to your liking.

+However, in case you would like to change anything, add the following lines to your 'init.lua', making the appropriate changes:

 ```lua